iroh-eh/website/content/english/_index.md

   #- title: "Algorithm Optimization"
   #  image: "/images/service-3.png"
-  #  content: "We have helped clients with criticial issues in the logic and infrastructre.
+  #  content: "We have helped clients with critical issues in the logic and infrastructure.
 We treat the problem as if we are losing money.";
   #  bulletpoints:
   #    - "Latency optimization"
   #   - "Optimizing for cloud costs"